SarahTek/reading-notes/Day04-HTMLnotes.md

 HTML contains 6 heading levels, h1 to h6,
-  * Anything in HTML  between <!-- and --> is a comment.
+  * Anything in HTML between this tag  <!-   and --> is a comment.

  #### Lists
    * unordered list (ul)